RyanUsell/PatresApostolici/README.md

 # PatresApostolici
-An open Greek and Latin text of the Apostolic Fathers.
+An open Greek text of the Apostolic Fathers.